McShane-type identities for quasifuchsian representations of nonorientable surfaces

 We henceforth adopt this notational convention for succinctness. \end{note}

-\begin{note} Strictly speaking, the above identity does not appear in \cite{norbury}, which has a McShane identity for bordered non-orientable surfaces.
-This cusped surface version of the McShane identity may be derived from Theorem~2 of Norbury's paper by dividing both sides by $L_1$, taking the limit as $L_1$ approaches $0$ and then applying a little algebraic manipulation.
-We give the explicit derivation in Appendix~\ref{sec:appendix}. \end{note}
+\begin{note} The above identity is implicitly in\cite{norbury}, which has a McShane identity for bordered nonorientable surfaces.
+This cusped surface version of the McShane identity may be derived from Theorem~2 of Norbury's paper by a limiting procedure.
+We give the explicit derivation in Appendix~\ref{sec:appendix} as well as an alternative expression. \end{note}